-- (1) Transmission and primary service Customers who use electricity at a Power Factor of less than 90 percent (90%) and choose to pay a monthly Reactive Demand Charge, shall pay for the additional metering equipment either when it is installed or through a monthly charge. - (2) For the first twelve (12) months of billing for Reactive Demand Charges, the KVAR charges will not exceed 1 percent (1%) of the Customer's total bill.
+- (1) Transmission and primary service Customers who use electricity at a Power Factor of less than ninety percent (90%) and choose to pay a monthly Reactive Demand Charge, shall pay for the additional metering equipment either when installed or through a monthly charge. - (2) For the first twelve (12) months of billing for Reactive Demand Charges, the KVAR charges will not exceed one percent (1%) of the Customer's total bill.